A Brief History of Greensboro

 Some of the successes of the 1990s include the new public library and the children’s museum, the Historical Museum’s neighbors on Church Street.
-On Elm we have a developing theatre district with the Broach and the new Triad Stage Company.
-Still under consideration is the creation of the International Civil Rights Museum in the former Woolworth’s store.
+On Elm Street, we have a developing theatre district with the Broach and the Triad Stage Company, as well as the International Civil Rights Center and Museum at the site of the former Woolworth’s store.

 (Copyright 1997 Gayle Hicks Fripp/Greensboro Historical Museum.
 Should this material be used in any paper or publication, the author and museum must be cited as a resource)